Hydropower and geothermal energy can make a significant contribution to the global energy landscape.

-Comparing hydropower and geothermal energy to wind and solar energy, hydropower and geothermal energy are more risky, they have an impact on the local environment.
+Comparing hydropower and geothermal energy with wind and solar energy, hydropower and geothermal energy are often riskier.
+Both forms of energy have an impact on the local environment.
 When deciding whether to invest or not, the location plays a greater role than anything else.
-Then it depends on the energy ratio, i.e. how big the energy surplus is, meaning the ratio of energy output to energy input over the whole lifespan of a project.
+Then it depends on the energy ratio, i.e. how large the energy surplus is, i.e. the ratio of energy yield and energy input over the entire life of a project.

-For geothermal energy, important factors include the geological composition of rock strata, the proximity to hot rock strata and earthquake safety as well as safety mechanisms to prevent earthquakes from happening.
-This does explain why there is much higher capacity in some countries, countries that are located near continental fault lines and subduction zones have much higher geothermal capacity.
+Important factors in geothermal energy are the geological composition of the rock layers, the proximity to hot rock layers and earthquake safety as well as safety mechanisms to prevent earthquakes.
+This explains why some countries located near continental fault lines and subduction zones have much higher geothermal capacity.

 2. Hydropower is ideal for power generation.

 The Yangtze River Dam (with an incredible generator power) is the largest hydroelectric power plant in the world.
 This unique hydroelectric power plant, the Yangtze River Dam, can thus supply electricity to about one million inhabitants, which is an enormous technical achievement.
 This is particularly impressive because the electricity generated is available at any time of the day.
 Solar and wind energy, on the other hand, are strongly dependent on the weather.